inetke/revenue-ai-copilot/README.md

 The `data/raw/` directory is excluded from version control because the source PDF documents may have their own copyright and distribution restrictions.

+## Architecture

+Revenue AI Copilot follows a modular Retrieval-Augmented Generation (RAG) architecture.

+The project is organized into independent components responsible for:

+- Document ingestion
+- Text preprocessing
+- Chunk generation
+- Search and retrieval
+- Prompt construction
+- LLM interaction

+This modular design makes it easier to replace or improve individual components as the project evolves.

 ## Tech Stack

-- Python
+Python

-- uv
+uv

-- Jupyter Notebook
+Jupyter Notebook

-- Groq
+Groq API

-- Large Language Models (LLMs)
+Large Language Models

-- Retrieval-Augmented Generation (RAG)
+Retrieval-Augmented Generation (RAG)

-- MinSearch
+MinSearch

-- PDF document processing
+PDF Processing

 ## Roadmap

 Revenue AI Copilot is being developed incrementally, with each version introducing new capabilities while keeping the architecture modular and extensible.

-### Knowledge Base ✅
+### v0.1 — Knowledge Base ✅

 The first milestone focuses on building a complete Retrieval-Augmented Generation (RAG) pipeline.